naacl-org/naacl-app-2019/appagenda/README.md

     ],
     "plenary_info_file": "agenda/data/plenary-info.tsv",
     "attendees_file": "appagenda/2019-NAACL-Registrations-for-App-May20.xlsx",
-    "pdf_links": false,
+    "pdf_links": true,
     "video_links": false
 }
 ```

 Note that the two output files are _not_ checked into the repository since it contains personal information for conference attendees.
 You will also need to get the attendees file from Priscilla and modify `attendees_file` in the configuration file below.
-To add the PDF and video links where available, modify the configuration file to have the values for `pdf_links` and `video_links` fields to be `true`.
+This config file adds PDF links where available but not video ones.
+To add the video links where available, modify the configuration file and set the value for `video_links` field to be `true`.

 ### Manual Tweaking